10 Reasons to Visit Washington's Premier Recreational Vineyard

 Planning a casual day trip with someone special or out of state family and friends?
 Consider visiting Wilridge Vineyard, Washington's Recreational Vineyard.
 You'll find us in the middle of it all, only a couple hours from Seattle or Walla Walla.

 Wilridge Vineyard on Naches Heights boasts of over 80 acres of vineyards, orchards and sageland bluffs to wonder through and explore.
-A simple wine tasting experience at Wilridge Vineyard's Tasting Room can easily transform into an afternoon of discovery and adventure.
+A wine tasting experience at Wilridge Vineyard's Wine Bar and Tasting Room can easily transform into an afternoon of discovery and outdoor adventure.

 Outdoorsy (and Indoorsy) Wine Lovers